75th anniversary of end of WWII is mostly virtual amid virus | WTOP

 “War must not happen again,” he said, recalling the words uttered by Gen. Douglas MacArthur on the day the Japanese surrendered.
 But “we’re still oscillating on many of the things that are necessary to bring us peace.”

-Pedersen wore a blue Marine uniform recently sent to him for the ceremony while he watched the livestreamed ceremony at his son’s house in rural West Sacramento, California.
-He and his three adult children, their spouses and some grandchildren gathered around a laptop set up on a dining table.
-The family clapped and hooted when his name was called; Pedersen smiled and gave a fist pump.
+Pedersen wore a blue Marine uniform recently sent to him for the ceremony as he watched the event from a laptop at his son’s house in rural West Sacramento, California.
+His three adult children, their spouses and some grandchildren gathered around the computer, clapping and hooting when his name was called.
+Pedersen smiled and gave a fist pump.

 “For me, it was the end of the killing, the war that had taken millions of soldiers and many, many, many millions of civilians in wars in Europe and finally in the Pacific that came to an end that day.
-And we were celebrating,” he told The Associated Press as he watched the screen.
+And we were celebrating,” he told The Associated Press.

 “I had the feeling that day.
 I made a pact with myself that I’m going to be a peacemaker in my life,” said Pedersen, who went to college after the war, got his doctorate and became a minister.